missionpinball/mpf-docs/sound/index.rst

 features optimized for pinball machines.
 The first release provides basic sound loading and playback capabilities along with some great new features like :doc:`ducking </sound/ducking>` and :doc:`sound pools </sound/sound_pools>`.
 (Sound support is part of the MPF media controller and only available if you're using MPF-MC for your media controller.)
+For a complete list of features, read the :doc:`Features </sound/features>` topic.

 The basic concept with audio in MPF is that you collect all your audio files (.wav or .ogg files are currently supported) and put them in the `/sounds` folder in your machine folder.
 Then in your